mochoabuilds/-cognition-/README.md

 * Determining the metrics that improve downstream performance
 * Compressing networks with hashing trick?
 * Lowering the costs of switching data between neighborhood shops
-* Making up for the data set bias that leads to decreased generalization
 * Data Exchange? helping clients/customers share and sell their data for training computer vision models
 * Better understanding how social, economic and legal systems work together to achieve research goals